iamfelipe/create-template/src/img/README.md

-# 📦 Include images to place in the markup here
+# 📦 Place images added on the styles or scripts here.

 > Images will be optimized through the image loader.